 Lime

-The pH of acidic soil can be raised by incorporating lime into the soil.
-Most lime found in Iowa is a mix of calcium and magnesium carbonate although the ratios will vary.
-Lime is slow acting but it is relatively inexpensive and safe to use.
-Hydrated lime is more reactive and will increase the soil pH faster than lime, however it is dangerous to work with.
+The pH of acidic soil can be raised by adding lime.
+Most lime in Iowa is a mixture of calcium and magnesium carbonates, though the ratios vary.
+Lime is slow-acting but relatively inexpensive and safe to use.
+Hydrated lime is more reactive and raises soil pH faster than lime; however, it is dangerous to handle.

 Calculating How Much Amendment is Needed